When We Fight, We Fight To Win

 • The degree to which a victim is at fault (if at all) for their accident

-• Scope of victims’ physical pain and suffering
+• The scope of a victim’s physical pain and suffering

-• Nature and extent of emotional suffering endured by victims and families
+• The nature and extent of emotional suffering endured by a victim and their family

-• Whether defendants’ conduct was “egregious” or so inexcusably wrongful that it warrants punitive damages
+• Whether the defendant’s conduct was “egregious” or so inexcusably wrongful that it warrants punitive damages

-Power Rogers has won millions for truck accident victims and their families.
+Our lawyers at Power Rogers have won millions of dollars for truck accident victims and their families.

 Common Causes Of Trucking Accidents

 A variety of factors often contribute to semi-truck crashes.
 Often, liability lies with the truck driver or the trucking company.
-While most truck drivers are law-abiding workers who responsibly own and operate their vehicles, there are some who feel they are above the law and choose to ignore the rules.
-The unfortunate result is thousands of serious, yet entirely preventable, accidents.
+While most truck drivers are law-abiding workers who responsibly own and operate their vehicles, there are some who feel that they are above the law and choose to ignore the rules.
+The unfortunate result is thousands of serious – yet entirely preventable – accidents.
 Some of the most common causes of truck accidents include:

 • Drowsy driving